 - Fern Collection — around 300 specimens of 48 different species.

-What to do in Terra Nostra Botanical Garden?
+What to Do in Terra Nostra Botanical Garden

 Relax in the Thermal Pool at Terra Nostra Park

+Surrounded by endemic species of fascinating plants and trees, the immense thermal pool has therapeutic and medicinal properties that fascinate all who visit it.
 The unmistakable orange-brown hot water is rich in iron from the earth.
-With a water temperature of around 38. °C and 40. °C, this is the ideal place for those looking for a place to relax.
+With a water temperature of approximately 38 °C. °C and 40. °C, this is the ideal spot for those seeking a place to unwind.

 Quick Info